Mohammed-Hanzala-Khan/Business-Data-Analytics-Portfolio/README.md

 - Implement dynamic pricing based on cost, seasonality, and demand.
 - Expand online sales channels targeting countries with higher online order preferences while maintaining physical presence.
 - Utilize the Power BI dashboards for continuous monitoring of sales, ratings, and inventory turnover for data-driven decisions.
+- The ASC score obtained from dataset 1 for gradient boosting was very low, suggesting the requirement of further optimizastion of the data